alirezabj/Part2-Exercise4/README.md

 ## Justifications
 Encapsulation:

 1. Each class handles its own data and logic.
-For example, Card encapsulates balance and ticket validity, while Ticket encapsulates type, price, and validity duration.
+For example, Card encapsulates balance and ticket validity, while Ticket encapsulates type, price, and validity duration

 Separation of Concerns:
 2.Card focuses on managing user data, while ReaderDevice handles interactions with the card.
-ServicePoint focuses on loading money.
+ServicePoint focuses on loading money

 Reusability:

-1. The modular design allows Card and Ticket to be reused in other contexts or extended for additional features (e.g., discounts).
+1. The modular design allows Card and Ticket to be reused in other contexts or extended for additional features

 Robustness:

-1. Class invariants and preconditions ensure that invalid states cannot occur.
+1. Class invariants and preconditions ensure that invalid states cannot occur

 Efficiency:

-1. Using `System.currentTimeMillis()` ensures quick time calculations without requiring additional libraries or system dependencies.
+1. Using `System.currentTimeMillis()` ensures quick time calculations without requiring additional libraries

 ## System Flow
-Customer Loads Money:
-At a service point, the user loads money onto their Card.
+Customer Loads Money: At a service point, the user loads money onto their Card

 Customer Boards a Bus:
 The ReaderDevice checks if the card has a valid ticket:

-If valid, no action is taken.
+If valid, no action is taken
-If invalid, the user selects a ticket type, and the system deducts the price if the balance is sufficient.
+If invalid, the user selects a ticket type, and the system deducts the price if the balance is sufficient

 Validity Check:
-The Ticket class ensures the expiration time is respected, ensuring accurate ticket validity.
+The Ticket class makes sure tickets expire at the right time, keeping them valid only for the set duration